jackytsoick/APCSA-2025-FRQ/README.md

 Solutions written by Cheuk Ki Tsoi

 # Introduction
-This repository contains my solutions and reflections for the AP Computer Science exam taken on [Date].
+This repository contains my solutions and reflections for the AP Computer Science exam taken on 5/7.
 While reviewing the released questions, I've documented my approach, insights gained, and areas for future growth.

 # Exam Experience
 In this section, I reflect on my overall experience taking the AP Computer Science exam: